Vacant Homes vs. Homelessness in Cities Around the U.S.

 Key Findings

-• Despite how many homes are in the US, over 580,000 Americans are experiencing homelessness.
+• Despite how many houses are in the US, over 580,000 Americans are experiencing homelessness.
 There are currently 28 vacant homes for every one person experiencing homelessness in the U.S.

 • While cities like New York City, Los Angeles and Seattle have some of the largest unhoused populations in the country, Detroit has the most vacant homes per unhoused person–116 empty homes per unhoused person